How to Get Grease Out of Clothes—And Pretty Much Everywhere Else

 How to get grease out of table linens: Chalk

 Rub chalk on a grease spot on clothing or table linens and let it absorb the oil before you brush it off.
 If the stain lingers, rub chalk into it again before laundering.
 Get rid of ring-around-the-collar stains too; mark the stains heavily with chalk before laundering.
 The chalk will absorb the oils that hold dirt in.
-Watch out for these traditional cleaning tricks that don’t actually work.
+Next, find out how to get oil stains out of clothes without ruining them.

 How to get grease out of a cast iron skillet: Club soda